David Lytton: Mystery body

 The man later identified as Lytton died from a lethal dose of strychnine, and is believed by police to have died by suicide.
 He was estimated to be between 65 and 75 years old and was almost 6 ft tall, with a thin build; he was balding with grey hair and brown eyes.

 Signs that the man had been in Pakistan not long before his death included a 10 cm titanium surgical plate, only available legally in Pakistan, attached to his left femur near the hip, and a container used to carry the strychnine, originally used for a common medication (thyroxine), had a printed label with text in English and Urdu.
 The man was not known to the authorities in Pakistan and his fingerprints did not match any on record in Pakistan, the UK or other countries.
 No evidence linking him to missing persons cases was found.

 At 9:04 am on 11 December the unidentified man travelled by London Underground train from Ealing Broadway station to Euston station in London and then to Manchester Piccadilly.
 He walked to the moor on the afternoon of 11 December, from Greenfield, where he made enquiries at the Clarence pub about walking to Wimberry Stones.
 He was seen alive shortly after sunset (3:59 pm), by two Royal Society for the Protection of Birds staff, near the site at which his body was found the following day.

 Wimberry Stones is a rock feature known locally as "Indian's Head" overlooking the reservoir.
 It was the site of a fatal aeroplane crash in 1949.
-Investigating detectives surmised the man may have been Stephen Evans, a survivor of the crash, but it was discounted after the BBC worked out, based on the 1949 report and the police statement, that he worked at the London School of Hygiene & Tropical Medicine and contacted him.
+Investigating detectives surmised the man may have been Stephen Evans, a survivor of the crash, but it was discounted after the BBC worked out, based on the 1949 report and the police statement, that he worked at the London School of Hygiene and Tropical Medicine and contacted him.
 He then contacted Greater Manchester Police to confirm he was still alive.